-A convertible seat must be used in forward-facing or rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instruction about the applicable child's age and size as well as directions for installing the child restraint system.
+A convertible seat must be used in forward-facing or rear-facing position depending on the age and size of the child.
+When installing, follow the manufacturer's instructions about the applicable age and size of the child as well as directions for installing the child restraint system.

-Rear-facing child restraint system: Never install a rear-facing child restraint system on the front seat with the passenger airbag manual on-off switch in the "ON" position.
-In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child system is installed on the front passenger seat.
+Rear-facing child restraint system: Never install a rear-facing child restraint system on the right front passenger seat (bench seat) or front passenger seat (separate seats) with the passenger airbag off switch in the "AUTO" position.
+In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat.

-When you install a rear-facing child restraint system which belongs to a passenger risk group on the right front seat, turn the passenger airbag manual on-off switch counterclockwise to the "OFF" position and remove the key.
-(For details, see "SRS driver airbag and front passenger airbag" in this Section.)
+When you install a rear-facing child restraint system which belongs to a passenger risk group on the right front passenger seat (bench seat) or front passenger seat (separate seats), turn the passenger airbag off switch counterclockwise to the "OFF" position and remove the key.
+(For details, see "SRS driver airbag and front passenger airbag" on page 55 in this Section.)